BaiP-AI-Private/ai-univ-admin-crawler/README.md

 Some potential future enhancements:

-- Link following for deeper crawling of university websites
-- Implementing database storage instead of JSON files
-- Adding authentication to the API
-- Creating a web dashboard for visualizing the data
+- Web dashboard for visualizing the enriched data
+- Integration with more AI models for specialized tasks
-- Adding support for multi-language university websites
+- Multi-language support for international universities
-- Implementing distributed crawling for massive scale
+- PDF document parsing for admission guidebooks
+- Interactive question-answering about university data
+- Comparative analysis between universities
+- Support for graduate program specific information

 ## 📞 Support